Launch AI Websites under your brand

 Broken nesting produces a repaired DOM in the browser that may differ structurally from what the AI intended.
 That difference is invisible to the developer and damaging in search.

-Specific issues common in AI-generated HTML:
+Specific patterns appear consistently in AI-generated HTML:

 • Self-closing syntax like <div /> is not valid HTML.
-The slash is ignored, altering how content nests downstream (MDN Web Docs)
+The slash is ignored, altering how content nests downstream

 • The HTML standard allows omitted end tags only in specific, defined cases.
 Vibe coding tools frequently generate code that assumes browser repair rather than valid markup

-3. Incomplete generation: The scaffolding gap
+3. Incomplete generation: the scaffolding gap

 • Meta tags on interior pages: the homepage gets them, product and blog pages often do not